Coast to Coast Race Director

 - 2015: Samoa Open Water Swim Festival – event Manager

-Bill says “C2C is an iconic NZ event and having the opportunity to team up with Richard to offer competitors and support crew a safe enjoyable race is a dream job for me”.
+Bill says “C2C is an iconic NZ event and having the opportunity to team up with Glen to offer competitors and support crew a safe enjoyable race is a dream job for me”.

 Coast to Coast Water Safety Manager